timm/tested/docs/onRE.md

 - Impossible to a extract a chunk of knowledge since knowledge is not in solid chunks;
   - rather it is a bunch of waves crashing around inside the brain.

-- Automated support: neural nets
+### Automated support for non-symbolic reasoning

+Neural nets
   - not good for explanation
   - data hungry (for training).
 On the other hand, can handle very large data spaces
   - CPU hungry (for initial training).
 On the other hand, there are fast local tunings: